 Animal conservation is one of those things everyone seems to agree on.
 Why yes, of course we should keep animals around.
 It would be disastrous if a bunch of them were lost forever, right?

-The details of animal conversation are hotly debated.
+The details of animal conservation are hotly debated.
 Do we breed animals in captivity, or let nature take its course?
 Is private ownership of exotic animals good or bad?
 Should animal keepers take an involved role in the lives of the animals they care for, or do they stay out of the way as much as possible?
 No matter how we question ourselves about the mechanics of the matter, conserving animal species is a no-brainer.
 If we don’t protect the tigers and pandas from harm, they’ll die out.

 The reasons we’ve been given throughout our lives for animal conservation have been solid.
 If we conserve endangered species, we will (obviously) prevent those species from going extinct.
 Once a species goes extinct, the impact it had on its environment will be gone, and the shape of the ecosystem may shift dramatically, sometimes negatively.
 Any scientific knowledge we may gain from animal behavior and biology is forfeit.
 Additionally, the growth of humanity is often to blame for the dwindling populations of lots of species around the globe.
 If we do not take responsibility, who will?
 The WWF tells us this exact thing on their website.